eyedeekay/awesome-network-manager/README.md

         cd etc/xdg/awesome/ && cp -Rv network ~/.config/awesome/

+and the wrapper scripts like this:

+        cd usr/bin/ && sudo cp -v *-wrapper /usr/bin/ && sudo chmod a+x /usr/bin/*-wrapper

 Once it's copied, just require the library at the top of your rc.lua, like so:

         require("network.pech")